ferdelmo/polarization-mapping/README.md

 The tool recive as input a directoy with 5 images with different polarizations filters.
 4 with a linear polarizer at 0º, 45º, 90º and 135º, and another with a RCP(Right Circular Polarizer).
 For the optimization filters or the linear filters, the circular polarizer is not needed and the tool can work with only the 4 images with linear polarization.

-We provide a [dataset](http://dx.doi.org/10.17632/s4sc8zt4sx.1) with the 5 images needed for different scenes (some scenes do not have the circular image):
+In our [project page](http://webdiis.unizar.es/~amunoz/projects/CG2019_polarization/) we provide a dataset with the 5 images needed for different scenes (some scenes do not have the circular image).
+Also, you can check the theory on which this work is based on the project page.

 ## Compile
 - git: for downloading the source code